Transparency First

 Citi uses a long bonus restriction window to discourage repeat bonus cycling.
 The 48-month timeframe is one of the longest among major issuers.

 Check the exact bonus eligibility language in the current offer terms.
-In most cases, you must wait 48 months from when you received your previous bonus on that card before becoming eligible again.
+In most cases, you generally need to wait 48 months from when you received your previous bonus on that card before becoming eligible again.
 Closing the card does not automatically reset the timer unless explicitly stated in the offer terms.

 Strata Premier